CrealityOfficial/Ender-3S1/README.md

 Please connect the machine to power supply, turn on the power switch on the side, select "Control" - "Info", to check if the firmware version is V1.0.4 or above.

 ## How to install CrealityPrint software
-1、Please download “Creality Print” to install in.[Creality official website].(https://www.creality.com/download)
+1、Please download “Creality Print” to install in [Creality official website](https://www.creality.com/download)

 2、Double click to open the software installation package, click "Next-"Accept".